citp/privacy-policy-historical/c/ce/ced/cedato.com.md

 **Log information**

 When you use our services or view ads and content, we may collect and store certain information in server logs.
-This may include but not limited to:

-, video play events, information such as crashes, system activity, browser type, browser language, the date and time of your request and referral URL and Cookies that may uniquely identify your browser.
+This may include but not limited to: Video play events, information such as crashes, system activity, browser type, browser language, the date and time of your request and referral URL and Cookies that may uniquely identify your browser.

 **Location information**